 The garden (like all gardens) is a continuous work-in-progress.
 I keep squeezing new and interesting plants that appeal to me, creating a melange of edible herbs & veggies, pollinator-attractors, yummy smells, textures, and brightly colored flowers.

-a lot all of my free time working at the garden, watering the garden, admiring the garden, acquiring plants and supplies for the garden, and when I’m not doing those things, thinking about the garden.
+Over the last couple of weeks, I’ve been spending a lot all of my free time working at the garden, watering the garden, admiring the garden, acquiring plants and supplies for the garden, and when I’m not doing those things, thinking about the garden.
 It increases my physical activity, improves my mood tremendously and fuels a strange sense of accomplishment.

 I love checking in at the garden every day to see what changes are occurring, as well as the various visible visiting creatures.
 Once camp starts next week, my available brainpower for garden-related activities decreases, but I am looking forward to keeping the blog updated with garden developments.

 Shakes head at news.
 Closes computer in disgust.
 Puts on many layers, then snowpants, snowboots and parka.
 Goes for a hike in the snow.
 It is 25 deg F in Ann Arbor, MI.